prologin/concours-site/README.md

     cd prologin && python manage.py edition create
     # Answer the questions

-## Importing data from the old website
+## Importing data from the old Drupal website

-TODO.
+You should not do that.
+It's painful and useless outside of the production website.

+Order of migrations:

+1. users
+1. sponsors
+1. examcenters
+1. forums
+1. events
+1. user_pictures
+1. teams
+1. news
+1. contest_results
+1. problem_submissions
+1. legacy_problem_submissions

 ## Developing the website